Jam-Burger/Kitter/README.md

 # Kitter

-Kitter is a social media app built using Android Studio, Java, and Firebase.
+Kitter is a social media app built using Android Studio, Kotlin, and Firebase.

 ## Features